lighthouse-dashboard/lighthouse-dashboard/README.md

 # Config
 Most config should be in `/dashboard.config.js`or `./server.config.js` whether it is backend or UI

+# Startup
+To get a minimal version up and running locally just clone this repo.
+Add a `.env` file with the variables described below and run `docker-compose up`.
+After a couple of minutes you should be able to see that the server has started

 # Development
 To start debugging or enhancing the app you don't have to use docker.
 First create a `.env` file in the project root.